samwang1/HuskyMaps/README.md

 The shortest route is computed via the A* search algorithm.
 Given a cheap heuristic function, the A* algorithm finds the shortest path faster than Dijkstra's algorithm.

+# Motivation
+This was a school project intended to expose students to coding projects that nmore accurately reflected those of the real world.
+Rather than building something from scratch, this project starts with a large code base that was already written by someone else.
+As a result, one needs to spend time getting to know the provided code before working on the required parts of the project.

+While there already exist a multitude of pathfinding programs (Google Maps, Apple Maps, etc.), HuskyMaps serves as practice for me to simulate working on an enterprise-level application, such as Google Maps.